GHarmata/Getting-and-Cleaning-Data-Course-Project/README.md

 Only functions from the base and utils packages in R were used to create the script.
 Thus, anyone using this script should not have to download any additional packages or load packages into R.  While some parts of the code may have been made more efficient or condensed by packages such as dplyr, the convenience to a given user of using more typical functions outweighed such benefits.

+The "download" argument was included in the script to give the user the option to not re-download the entire dataset zip file.
+If the user does not include the "download" argument when calling the function, the dataset is automatically downloaded, overwriting the previous zip file (if present).
+Regardless of the value of the "download" argument, the zip file will automatically be downloaded and unzipped if R does not detect an existing copy of the unzipped dataset directory in the user's working directory.